-Believe it or not, some programmes may be bulked out with expired or false offers.
-It may be that the provider of the discount programme is not vigilant about removing out-of-date deals, or, worse, they’re overselling the value of the programme.
+Believe it or not, some programs may be bulked out with expired or false offers.
+It may be that the provider of the discount program is not vigilant about removing out-of-date deals, or, worse, they’re overselling the value of the program.
 A good provider is honest and attentive.
 No one likes being duped, and your employees will blame you if they find false deals.
 You need to spend plenty of time during the evaluation period clicking on every link and verifying the quality of offers.

-When putting in place an employee discounts programme, these are some of the starting questions I ask myself before I choose a provider.
-To learn more, download my step-by-step guide to launching an employee discounts programme quickly and easily:
+When putting in place an employee discounts program, these are some of the starting questions I ask myself before I choose a provider.
+To learn more, download my step-by-step guide to launching an employee discounts program quickly and easily:

 You've heard our thoughts, now add yours.
 Leave a comment below!